CBLUEbenchmark/CBLUE/README.md

 **CHIP-CDN-num**

+Hyper-parameters for the training of pre-trained models with a sequence classifier for the prediction of the number of standard phrases corresponding to the original term in the CHIP-CDN task.
+We take the prediction results of the model as the number we choose from the most relevant standard phrases, combining with the prediction of the ranking model.

 | Model                 | epoch | batch_size | max_length | learning_rate |
 | --------------------- | :---: | :--------: | :--------: | :-----------: |
 | bert-base             |  20   |     32     |    128     |     4e-5      |